Property Abroad

 The Portuguese Mello family is looking to buy domestic wineries to boost its wine business, taking advantage of a highly fragmented market in the southern European country.
 The billionaire family, whose flagship brand is Ravasqueira, said Tuesday it has acquired the Quinta do Retiro Novo wine estate and agreed to lease the Quinta do Cotto and Paco de Teixeiro wineries in northern Portugal.

 "Our goal is to become one of the three largest wine producers in Portugal over the next seven years," said Jose de Mello Group' holding company's chief executive officer'Salvador de Mello at a press conference in Lisbon.
+"The wine sector in Portugal is very fragmented and we want to participate in the consolidation.

 Recommended real estate